Meritpayselection234/terminalphone/README.md

 Encrypted push-to-talk voice communication over Tor hidden services.

-TerminalPhone is a single, self-contained Bash script that provides anonymous, end-to-end encrypted voice and text communication between two parties over the Tor network.
+TerminalPhone is a single, self-contained Bash script that provides anonymous, end-to-end encrypted voice and text communication between two or more parties over the Tor network.
 It operates as a walkie-talkie: you record a voice message, and it is compressed, encrypted, and transmitted to the remote party as a single unit.
 You can also send encrypted text messages during a call.
 No server infrastructure, no accounts, no phone numbers.
 Your Tor hidden service `.onion` address is your identity.

 ---